Journal

 Symbolic Play and Cognitive Development

-We see less and less symbolic play nowadays, and we wonder if one of the reasons might be the focus on providing educational experiences that are thought to prepare children for academic success.
-We often come upon the STEM abbreviation that stands for science, technology, engineering and mathematics.
-It seems to us that many parents are not aware of the fact that engaging in symbolic play is not a waste of time for children and that it is not just about emotional and social development.
-As champions of make-believe, we would love to show them that it is also about cognitive development – a lot!
+Sadly, we see less and less symbolic play nowadays, and we wonder if one of the reasons might be the focus on providing educational experiences that are usually perceived and marketed as preparing children for academic success.
+We often come upon the STEM abbreviation that stands for science, technology, engineering, and mathematics, and book titles like “Coding for Babies” are growing in popularity.
+However, we believe symbolic play is the foundation that makes all other learning possible, and we will use research in developmental psychology to show you how.

-Later symbolic play grows more fanciful.
-However, no matter how far it may venture into fantastical worlds, it usually follows the physical and psychological rules that govern reality.
-After all, make-believe is about representing reality and reflecting on it.
+Make-believe is not an escape from reality but rather a way of representing and reflecting on it.
+No matter how far symbolic play ventures into fantastical worlds, it usually follows the physical and psychological rules that govern reality.
 Dragons and superheroes may fly, but they do so because they have the necessary natural or technological devices, and they are motivated by the same feelings and relationships that motivate creatures in reality.

 Engaging in symbolic play lets them explore this knowledge from an endless number of perspectives and keeps them interested in it.
 This is how some children become truly knowledgeable on some topics.